The Rooms System

 Nested under the Room, as children, you’ll want to add :

-- a confiner : an empty game object, with the same BoxCollider2D as the Room, a Rigidbody2D set to Static body type (unsimulated), and a CompositeCollider2D.
+- a confiner : an empty game object with a CompositeCollider2D (add it first), the same BoxCollider2D as the Room with UsedByComposite set to true, and a Rigidbody2D set to Static body type (unsimulated).
 Make sure your BoxCollider2D’s doesn’t have an offset.